JacquiGreenland/CubeMate/README.md

 - **real astrophotography performance rather than theoretical payload claims;**
 - **modularity and scope for future upgrades.**

-The aim is not to claim that CubeMate is a drop-in replacement for every commercial strain-wave mount.
+The aim is not to claim that CubeMateEQ is a drop-in replacement for every commercial strain-wave mount.
 Commercial products offer advantages such as factory QA, tested periodic-error characteristics, support, warranties, and polished integration.
 Some manufacturers, such as MLAstro, offer similar repairability along with all the other commercial benefits of precision and support.

-CubeMate instead demonstrates what can be achieved with open hardware, relatively inexpensive components, careful mechanical design, and community software.
+CubeMateEQ instead demonstrates what can be achieved with open hardware, relatively inexpensive components, careful mechanical design, and community software.
 It is not unique in this, but the design is highly modular and can be extended around the same basic form factor and principle.

 ---

 ## Why 'Luggable' and not 'Portable'

-CubeMate is notionally portable, and my wife and I certainly will be travelling with it, but it is not something you can simply throw into your hand luggage.
+CubeMateEQ is notionally portable, and my wife and I certainly will be travelling with it, but it is not something you can simply throw into your hand luggage.
 It's the same size and weight as many commercial strain-wave mounts and it bothers me that they refer to them as portable!
 The term is a deliberate nod to the old Compaq "luggables": portable PCs, certainly, but a long way from what laptops would eventually become.

 ---

-## Why the name CubeMate?
+## Why the name CubeMateEQ?

 During development I used AI extensively to check calculations, analyse guiding logs, and accelerate a variety of supporting tasks so that I could spend more time on the engineering decisions themselves.
-At one point, somewhat randomly, the AI referred to the project as "CubeMate".
+At one point, somewhat randomly, the AI referred to the project as "CubeMateEQ".
 I liked the name enough that it stuck.

 ---